Why Scientists Say Romance and Fidelity Remains Strong with Oxytocin

 - Soothing music.
 If you plan to meet your partner at the end of the day, chances are you are both stressed from work.
 Soothing music can ease stress, relax both of you, and help raise your oxytocin levels, strengthening the bond that you share.

-- Metta Meditation focuses on loving others.
+- Loving-kindness meditation focuses on loving others.
 Dr. Zak says it fosters stronger social connections.
-Gil Fronsdale, author of "The Issue at Hand", lists the steps in metta meditation:
+Gil Fronsdale, author of "The Issue at Hand", lists the steps in loving-kindness meditation:

 - Sit down comfortably.
 Take three slow, deep breaths, and as you exhale, release any concerns you have.
 Focus on your breathing, as it moves from your chest to your heart until you exhale.
 Then say, over and over, “May I be happy.
 May I be well.
 May I be safe.
 May I be peaceful and at ease.”
 Imagine yourself while saying this.

 - Next, think of someone who loves you.
 Continue to breathe and say repeatedly, “May you be happy.
 May you be well.
 May you be safe.
 May you be peaceful and at ease” with heartfelt intention.
 If you feel love, blend it with the phrases.

 - Add family, friends, acquaintances, strangers, and people who have harmed you.
 Repeat the phrases, sending loving-kindness to them.
 If grief, anger, or sadness is felt, it only means you are softening enough to eventually see what is hiding inside yourself.
 Don’t judge yourself because of these feelings.